mrizaln/learn-opengl/main/1_getting_started/1.1_hello_window/notes.md

 # Hello Window

-We uses GLFW to create the window and uses OpenGL version 3.3.
+We use [GLFW](https://github.com/glfw/glfw) to create the window and uses OpenGL version 3.3.
 To load the the OpenGL functions, we use [glad](https://github.com/Dav1dde/glad).

 ## Preparation